 Food Insecurity in New Mexico is #1 in the nation, not the #1 we want to be.
 Food Insecurity causes anxiety and fear.
 These kids don’t know when they will eat again or what they will eat.
 We can make a difference by feeding the kids so they can focus in school and learn so they can be productive people and change their circumstances.

-Teachers and counselors tell us after this program has been in place for even a semester, the kids are more focused, the absenteeism is less, they participate, and they are improving in their studies.
+Teachers and counselors have told us that after this program has been in place for even a semester, the kids are more focused, the absenteeism is less, they participate, and they are improving in their studies.

 How to get involved:

 People can get involved in several ways.